carb-pride-puter-frens/100DaysOfCode/Michael/logs/notes/css.md

 ## Colors

 - `color` changes font/foreground color
-    - Takes in either a name, hex value, rgb, rgba, hsb, hsba, or other color value
+    - Takes in either a name, hex value, abbreviated hex value, rgb, rgba, hsb, hsba, etc.
     - Probably will list all of them later
 - `background-color` sets the color of the background
     - `background` has properties, but most people just use color
+- Total color possibilities: 16mil
+- Abbreviated hex for colors (`#f0f` instead of `#ff00ff`) brings possibilities down from 16mil to 4000, but is easier to interpret

 ## Identifiers and Precedence